American green tree frog

 The American green tree frog (Dryophytes cinereus or Hyla cinerea) is a common arboreal species of New World tree frog belonging to the family Hylidae.
 This nocturnal insectivore is moderately sized and has a bright green to reddish-brown coloration.
-Commonly found in the central and southeastern United States, the frog lives in open canopy forests and permanent waters with abundant vegetation.
-When defending territory, the frog either emits aggressive call signals or grapples with intruders.
-To avoid predation, the frog hides in its aquatic habitat.
+Sometimes, light yellowish spots are present on the dorsum.
+Commonly found in the central and southeastern United States, the frog lives in open canopy forests with permanent water sources and abundant vegetation.
+The American green tree frog is strictly aquatic during the hibernating and mating seasons.
+When defending its territory, the frog either emits aggressive call signals or resolves to grapple with intruders, seldom leading to injury or death.
+To avoid predation, the frog will leap into the water or jump into the treetops.

-Females are larger than males and breed through amplexus.
-In contrast, males emit low frequency advertisement calls to attract females.
+Female green tree frogs are larger than males.
+Body size is often a critical determinant of competitive ability and reproductive behavior.
+Pairs breed through amplexus.
+Males emit low frequency advertisement calls to attract females.
 During mating competition, males will eavesdrop on neighboring rivals and either adjust their signal timing or remain silent to intercept call signals and mate with approaching females.
 Androgens energize males to vocalize.